 • Life Insurance – You may wish to make a gift of an existing policy or take out a new policy naming the Museum as owner and beneficiary.
 You receive a current income tax deduction for a gift of an existing policy.
 Whether the policy is new or previously existing, any additional premium payments are also tax deductible.

 If you have already included the Birmingham Museum of Art in your estate plans, we hope that you will become a member of the Wells Society.
 If you have not yet included the Museum in your estate plans, talk with your estate planning professional to determine the vehicle that is best for you and your family.
-For more information about the Wells Society, please contact Kate Cleveland, Director of Development at 205.297.8214.
+For more information about the Wells Society, please contact Kate Tully Delgreco, director of development, at firstname.lastname@example.org or 205.297.8214.
 Thank you!